 Round 14: Prices

-Although there is a Shopify called Lite at $9 a month, most people will need the Basic Shopify Plan, starting at $26 per month.
-For Wix, your first option is the eCommerce, which starts at $23 per month.
+Although there is a Shopify called Lite, a shopping cart plugin for existing websites, at $9 a month, most people will need the Basic Shopify Plan, starting at $26 per month.
+For Wix, your first option is Business Basic, which starts at $23 per month.
 For more in-depth comparison of the respective plans, please refer to our Shopify Pricing guide and Wix Pricing guide.

 But broadly speaking, the main things to keep in mind are: